NisithaSG/FitchGroup_2025_submission/README.md

 ## 1. Problem Understanding & Hypothesis

-A lot of companies don’t report emissions, but organizations still need these values.
-So we wanted to create a method that works even when data is messy or incomplete.
+A lot of companies don’t report their own emissions, but organizations still need these values.

 ### Our Main Hypotheses